teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 *"Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1."* -- C3PO

 Atari made the original Asteroids game.
 Amusement World made a knockoff called Meteors.
-Atari was not amused, and sued for copyright infringement. [*Atari v.
-Amusement World*, 547 F.Supp.
-222 (D. Md.
-1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).
+Atari was not amused, and sued for copyright infringement.

 Copyright never protects "ideas", it can only protect the "creative expression" of an idea.
 In the case of *Asteroids v.
 Meteors*, the judge identified 22 similarities, and decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
-However, the copyright laws do not prohibit this." [*Atari v.
-Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).
+However, the copyright laws do not prohibit this." .

 The 22 similarities involved the graphics, game mechanics and sound.
-According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships." [*Atari v.
-Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).
+According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships."

 The court also noted 9 differences, which seem to mainly involve the more advanced graphics in Meteors.
 Here are some examples: